What is a Power of Attorney?

 If there is more than one attorney or deputy, the powers may be held jointly (where all attorneys/deputies must consent to any action on the donor’s account) or jointly and severally (where any attorney/deputy may act on behalf of the donor without the explicit consent of the other attorneys or deputies).
 Once an attorney or deputy has access to a donor’s myM&G account, they will be able to place an instruction on the account but must confirm that, where required, they have the agreement of the other attorneys or deputies.

 If you have a POA or COP document which has been registered overseas, please contact us in order to discuss what is required in your specific circumstances.

 If you have not yet set up a POA or COP, you will need to complete the appropriate legal forms and follow the formal process set out by the government to legally set up and register a POA/COP.
 Further information can be found at the websites below:

-Once the appropriate POA or COP has been set up, you will need to:
+If the donor is an existing myM&G or M&G investor once the appropriate POA or COP has been set up, you will need to:

 How to access the donor’s myM&G account

 Once we have given attorneys/deputies access to the donor’s account, each attorney or deputy will be able log in to myM&G as usual and then simply select the Power of Attorney menu option in ‘My account’.
 This will enable the attorney or deputy to log in to the donor’s myM&G account and act as the donor.

 Click here to open the POA Notification Form.

 Click here to see our FAQs and further information on POAs